 FODMAPs stands for fermentable oligosaccharides, disaccharides, monosaccharides and polyols.
 These are basically different types of sugar and carbohydrate, which can be malabsorbed and cause symptoms.

-The FODMAP diet was created to help manage malabsorption.
+The FODMAP diet was created to help manage fructose malabsorption.

 If you’ve got a diagnosis of fructose malabsorption, you will need to cut your intake of all FODMAPs, at least initially.
-After a period of about six to eight weeks, you can start slowly reintroducing FODMAPs, to determine what you can tolerate.
+After a period of about four to six weeks, you can start slowly reintroducing FODMAPs, to determine what you can tolerate.